gan-h/Othello-In-C/README.md

 Team: Haotian Gan, Period 10

 ## Project Description
-A program for playing Othello.
-The minimum viable product will allow for you to play Othello against yourself, store and load game data, and mark up each game with your own analysis.
-Additional features will include a computer player, and automatic computer analysis of each game.

-## Technical Design
+A program for playing Othello against a minimax computer player.
+Supports loading and saving games, and has move-guide functionality.

-### Using Topics Covered in Class
+### Topics Used
-  - Memory will be dynamically allocated to account for boards positions generated as the Othello game progresses.
+  - Memory Allocation: GTK functions used in the program allocate memory.
+Calloc and malloc are used for storing game data.
-  - Files will be used to store game data, and parsed to load game data.
+  - Files: Files are written to and read to in order to load and save games.
-  - A computer player will be forked from the main process so that any computation it does will not block the main process.
-  - The computer player will communicate with the main process through a named pipe.
-  - File stats <sys/stat.h>, will be used to order player game data by date created, and date last modified.
+  - Signals: GTK event handler signals are used to make the GUI responsive.
+  - Finding information about files: A file save-as GUI, and file load-from GUI presents files in a sorted manner for loading and saving games.

-### Project Breakdown and Responsibilities
+### Project Breakdown
-  - User interface design        : Haotian Gan
+  - A GTK user interface
-  - Human vs. Human functionality: Haotian Gan
+  - Human vs. Computer functionality
-  - Loading / Creating game file : Haotian Gan
+  - Loading / Creating game files
-  - Order game files by date/last modified/other: Haotian Gan
+  - Order game files by date/last modified
-  - Self analysis functionality  : Haotian Gan
-  - Computer player (minimax)    : Haotian Gan
-  - Computer analysis            : Haotian Gan

-  See DEVLOG for more specific tasks and contributions.

 ### Data Structures/Algorithms
-  - The board will be represented by a 2D array of integers, where each number will correspond to a piece (i.e: 2 = white)
+  - The board is represented by a 2D array of ints
-  - Boards will be linked together with a linked list
+  - An array contains all boards generated as the player plays against the computer
-  - The computer player will use the minimax algorithm
+  - The computer uses the minimax algorihtm to make moves
-  - Game files will be sorted using merge sort
+  - Files are written to and read from in a specific way for saving/loading games.

-## Project Timeline
+## Devlog
-  - 01/13/2021 Initial interface, human vs. human functionality
-  - 01/15/2021 Loading / creating game file, ordering game files
+  - 01/15/2021 Finished learning GTK and Glade
+  - 01/17/2021 Finished writing Othello game logic
-  - 01/18/2021 Self analysis functionality
+  - 01/18/2021 Finished making GUI
+  - 01/19/2021 Finished writing minimax computer player
+  - 01/20/2021 Finished writing move display functionality, moving through past moves functionality, and fixed bugs with the minimax player
-  - 01/21/2021 Computer player, computer analysis
+  - 01/21/2021 Finished save game functionality
+  - 01/22/2021 Finished load game functionality
-  - 01/23/2021 Extra time for more features
+  - 01/23/2021 Finished move-guide functionality

-## List of Required Libraries
+  - 01/24/2021 GUi improvements, load game functionality and GUI bug fixes
-  - <gtk/gtk.h>
+  - 01/25/2021 Submitted project

+## Dependencies
-  - Standard C files
+  - GTK
+  - pkg-config helper tool for compiling

 ##How to install GTK:
   - apt-get install libgtk-3-dev
-  - I will try to include gtk into the project directly so that it is easier to compile.

-##Interface Description:
-  - Main page:
-    - Left Side : 8x8 Othello board
-    - Right Side: Moves made and a two buttons to "travel to" past moves
-  - Analysis page:
-    - Left Side : 8x8 Othello board
-    - Left Side : Click board squares to add a highlight markup
-    - Right Side: Moves made and a two buttons to "travel to" past moves
-    - Right Side Top: Buttons to markup moves as "inaccurate", "mistake", or a "blunder".
-  - Game files page:
-    - Scroll through rows of games.
-Each row has a game number, if white won or black won, time the game took, date played
-    - "Open game from file"
-    - "Open game file folder"

-## Instructions on How to Use Project
+##How to interact with the program:
+  - Upon running the program, you will be presented with an interface.
+To your left will be an Othello board, and to your right will be a textbox with a few buttons underneath.
+You play as black.
+Your opponent, white, will automatically make a move once you make yours.
+  - Move-guides will by default be enabled.
+They show you what valid moves you can make.
+If you would like to toggle them off, click the "Guides Off" button
+  - Moves you and the computer make are recorded in the textbox for you to see.
+  - Use the arrow keys to move to past moves and back.
+If you are viewing a past move, and would like to jump ahead to your present-most move, simply click anywhere in the grid.
+  - If you would like to save your game for future play, press "Save Game" and choose a location to store your file.
+  - If you would like to load a previously saved game, press "Load Game" and choose a save file.
+  - If you would like to start a new game, press "New Game"
+  - A winner will be declared once the game ends. **Games end when *either* you or your opponent have no moves left to play**